Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-Well, but you're you're cutting edge in another way, too.
+Well, but you're cutting edge in another way, too.

 The effort, therefore, to make this equivalent to Vietnam in the eyes of the American people doesn't seem to be working.

-So I you know, as far as polls, I know you got a lot invested in the polls out there because they tell you what you hope is true, but I always rely on facts, not projected results from a sample of a thousand people, supposedly scientifically culled to represent the American people at large or likely voters at large or whatever.
+But I always rely on facts, not projected results from a sample of a thousand people supposedly scientifically culled to represent the American people at large or likely voters at large or whatever.

 I would rather believe that there is less rage than we're being told by looking at the few number of protesters out there.

-Same same thing is, you know, the the generic ballot for the congressional races this year, which means they go out and do a poll and they ask respondents, you inclined to vote Republican or Democrat for Congress this year.
+Same thing is, you know, the generic ballot for the congressional races this year, which means they go out and do a poll and they ask respondents, you incline to vote Republican or Democrat for Congress this year.

-And right now, the I think the Democrats are leading in the generic ballot in anywhere from ten to fourteen percent.
+And right now, I think the Democrats are leading in the generic ballot in anywhere from 10 to 14 percent.

-Okay, so people okay, Democrats have won the House back.
+Okay, so people, okay, Democrats have won the House back, and they take the Senate back.

-Well, hubba hub, but That's why we don't need a plan.
+Well, hubba, hubba, that's why we don't need a plan.

 The Democrats think their plan or their strategy or their aura has already been perceived by the American people.